Innovation and environmental sustainability in our developments is an important consideration for Goodman and our customers.

 We take a ‘fabric-first’ approach to building design, minimising energy demand through building orientation, good envelope design and efficient use of services.
 Our highly-insulated buildings offer air tightness far in excess of current Building Regulations, while our properties benefit from high levels of natural light, achieved through 12-15% rooflight coverage in our warehouses.

 We focus on using renewable energy sources wherever possible.
-Enhancements to our standard property specification include the incorporation of solar-enabled infrastructure designed to support photovoltaic panels, solar walls and solar thermal hot water – enabling our customers to benefit from clean energy, reduced carbon emissions and greater cost certainty.
+Enhancements to our standard property specification include the incorporation of full rooftop arrays of solar photovoltaic panels, solar walls and solar thermal hot water – enabling our customers to benefit from clean energy, reduced carbon emissions and greater cost certainty.

 Our properties also include electric car charging points and infrastructure for electric vehicle charging, providing customers with operational flexibility now and into the future.